Baroness Amos to lead national maternity and neonatal investigation

 1 minute read

 On 14 August 2025, Health and Social Care Secretary Wes Streeting announced the appointment of Baroness Valerie Amos to chair the independent investigation into NHS maternity and neonatal care.
-The investigation aims to drive urgent improvements in the safety and quality of services.
+The investigation aims to drive urgent improvements in the safety and quality of services for women and birthing people.

 Families asked for fresh eyes, independence and compassion - and that’s why I’ve appointed Baroness Amos...
 She will work closely with families to uncover the truth, confront problems and drive the improvements needed so every woman and baby receives safe, high-quality care.